Utsav4852/Smart-University-Management-System/README.md

 ## Code

 We worked using python based object-orented programming language for API support and Swift for an iOS app.
 Python code available <a href='https://github.com/iOSDevKamal/Smart-University-Management-System/tree/main/Python%20Code'>here</a>.
-This folder contains 2 saperate folders as we have limited storage available on Azure to store the docker image because these containers also include environment files.
+This folder contains 2 saperate folders to store the docker image because these containers also include environment files.